 - You can also choose minors, including African diaspora studies, cultural heritage studies (undergraduate certificate) or military science.

 - Award-winning and dedicated faculty members offer diverse and exciting courses, and engage in high-impact teaching through honors courses, independent studies, directed research, senior theses and regular advising.

 Experiences Beyond the Classroom

-History allows you to launch a career in many areas.
+History prepares students to launch a career in many areas.
 The study of history is important for government analysts, military leaders, lawyers, paralegals, journalists, teachers, museum educators, entrepreneurs, archivists, librarians, theologians, politicians, scientists, museum curators, historical interpreters, lobbyists, business people, and many other professions.
 Our alumni have ended up as interpreters at historic sites; in graduate programs in city/regional planning, divinity, history, instructional technology, law, library and information science, student affairs, etc.; as educators in musuems and schools; and more.

 Students who major in history choose from a wide range of general courses in U.S. and world history, including Asia, Atlantic, Europe, Latin America, Pacific, and the Middle East, and from diverse specialized courses on such thematic topics as cultural exchange; digital history; race and ethnicity; religion; science and medicine; Southern studies; war and society; and women and gender.

 The department also offers an anthropology minor that focuses on archeology and culture, illuminating human diversity and origins, and a peace and conflict studies minor that focuses on causes and consequences of conflict as well as strategies for conflict resolution.
 The department also offers a military science minor for undergraduate students enrolled in the Army Reserve Officers’ Training Corps (ROTC) to offer a better understanding of the past and present military.